sian504/the-big-feed/README.md

 ![Lighthouse Results](assets/images/lighthouse.png)

 Considering that I was close to the project deadline and that this was so close to a 'good' score, I decided that I would prioritise the documentation write up over improving this.
-To improve the Lighthouse score I would have reduced the size of the background image on the homepage slideshow by applying srcset.
-This would have decreased the time it takes for the slideshow to load.
-This is important in terms of performance as I believe the image slideshow would be the first contentful paint of the site and having this load quicker would contribute to a better user experience.
+To improve the Lighthouse score I compressed my image with Tiny JPG to improve the load time.

 I also think the use of the Tasty API would impact on the performance of the site.
 As the API is free to use, I believe this would impact on the performance of the site causing it to be slow.